HHS81/c182s/Documentation.md

 The plane has also two surprise modes that can enrich you flying experience and allows training of emergency situations (without knowing what and when something fails).
 1. _Random failure mode:_
-   Use this to fail a defined ammount of failures until a maximum time is reached.
+   Use this to fail a defined amount of failures until a maximum time is reached.
 It is not guaranteed that all failures will trigger (but most will!).
 2. _Random surprise mode:_
    Fail a random system in a fixed time interval.